jakob-he/ExomizerEvaluation/README.md

 wget  https://data.monarchinitiative.org/exomiser/latest/1805_hg19.zip
 wget  https://data.monarchinitiative.org/exomiser/latest/1802_phenotype.zip
 ```
-4. Move the exomizer to the cloned repository (replace the examplatory folder exomier-cli-10.0.1)
+4. Extract the Exomizer version to the cloned repository (replace the folder exomier-cli-10.0.1).

 5. Create a new directory ```data``` in the exomizer directory and move the additional data files from step 2 into ```data```